 - This is a Python library which can be used to interface with the LDAP

-servers, Ansible ldap_attr and ldap_entry modules use it.
-You will
+Ansible community.general.ldap_entry module use it.
+You will need to

-need to install it if you want to manage LDAP using DebOps roles.
-It's
+install it if you want to manage LDAP using DebOps roles.
+It's available as

 python-ldapAPT package in Debian, it can also be installed via PyPI.